tanjazlender/MicrobiomePrime/README.md

 ## Variables and settings

-To adjust the MicrobiomePrime analysis to your specific needs, you can adjust various variables and settings in the `variables.ini` and `settings.ini` files located in the `scripts` folder.
+To adjust the MicrobiomePrime analysis to your specific needs, you can adjust variables and settings in the `variables.ini` and `settings.ini` files located in the `scripts` folder.

 #### Variables
 Key variables that need to be defined are: